 The Bremen Public Library is challenging all incoming 6th, 7th, and 8th graders to read 100 books before high school!
 The goal is for you to develop a lifelong reading habit, so there are no assigned books, no book reports, and no grades to worry about.
 Read whatever you want during middle school for the 100 Books Before High School challenge.

 Readers are eligible to sign up any time after completing 5th grade and have until the end of 8th grade to finish this challenge.
-Simply sign up for the challenge at the library, or online (check back soon).
+Simply sign up for the challenge on our Beanstack app, or online.
 Then stop by the library to pick up your reading log.
 Log every book you complete during this time period.
-For every 20 books read you will receive a prize.
+For every 10 books read you will receive a prize.
 After you complete 100 books you will receive The Ultimate Readers Gift Basket!

 Countless studies have shown that children and teens who read for pleasure and enjoyment do better academically and socially and see improvement in their emotional health and well-being.
 Additionally, reading for pleasure:

 - Improves reading achievement (strong vocabulary, greater use of grammatical structures, and improved writing style)

 - Reduces stress

 - Helps cure boredom